ConstantinNicula/rt-vpp/readme.md

 ## Demo

 A single v4l2 capture device was duplicated five times using v4l2loopback devices.
 For each of the five feeds a separate (independent) rt-vpp instance was used to process the video stream.
 Different configurations were used to showcase the shader effects in action.
+Refer to the `start_demo.sh` script for more info.

 Note: The non-trivial shader effects are slightly modified versions of existing shadertoy shaders.
-Modifications are limited to adjustments for uniform & varying shader attributes which ar not directly compatible.
+Modifications are limited to adjustments for uniform & varying shader attributes which are not directly compatible.
 I've added a link in the shader source files to the original shadertoy page.

 ## Usage